zbcoding/CVR-Nameplates-Mod/README.md

 Nameplates with rounded corners and similar (blue or green) colors.
 Nameplates glow and mic icon changes if player is speaking.
 Friends have an icon on their nameplates.

 ## Preview:
+Screenshots need updating, but this is the general idea.
 ##### Default Player, Mic Off
 ![example mic off 1](https://user-images.githubusercontent.com/56856630/182332081-d5fced99-0a36-48f5-9528-713d444784b2.png)
 ##### Default Player, Mic On